bottlenoselabs/c2cs/README.md

 ### library-minimal

 For a minimal sample of using a C library from C# see [this C project](./src/c/samples/library-minimal) and [this C# project](./src/dotnet/samples/library-minimal-cs).
+The C# program has some bootstrap code to demonstrate how to build the C library using CMake.

 ### libclang: https://github.com/llvm/llvm-project/tree/main/clang/include/clang-c